oitofelix/oitofelix.github.io/curriculum.md

 - Providing support for users and developers of the GNU+Linux operating system in several mailing lists and IRC channels for many years
-- Managing GNU+Linux systems in networked environments as a system administrator
 - Assembling personal computers from component parts and fault-diagnosing hardware as a computer technician
 - [UFU FAMAT PET member](http://www.portal.famat.ufu.br/node/274)